About These Lemon Sugar Cookies

 You can sometimes buy lemon oil in fancy grocery stores, as well as specialty herb and spice shops.
 However, lemon oil is also readily available online.

-Here are the basic steps to make chewy lemon sugar cookies from scratch:
+Here are the basic steps to make chewy and zesty lemon sugar cookies from scratch:

 The fastest and easiest way to make picture-perfect cookies is to invest in a cookie dough scoop.
 These handy tools scoop the dough into dough balls that bake into perfect cookie circles every time.
 In general, I use a 3-Tablespoon or 4-Tablespoon cookie dough scoop to make my cookie recipes.
 These cookie dough scoops make perfect 3- to 3.5-inch-wide cookies.